 6. Sports World at LadProa

-This Thailand rock gym has 10m high climbing walls and surface with vertical and overhang climbing.
+This Thailand rock gym has 10m high climbing walls and a surface with vertical and overhang climbing.
 Have yet to visit it myself, but perhaps one day!

 Imperial Department store, Bangkok, Thailand 6.53 km